Hideez Enterprise Server – Data protection

 Data Protection solves the problem of secure data storage in the database (DB).

-An update of the Data Protection password should be done according to the company’s information security regulations.
+An update of the Data Protection certificate should be done according to the company’s information security regulations.